 This Monday is extra special.

 First, we’ve got Mini Cranberry Pistachio Cheesecakes.
 AND it’s my birthday.
 I told y’all last year that I’m shameless about my birthday.
-Although now, another year older, and closer to 30 (!!!)
-I feel like I’m in this weird birthday-stage.
+Although now, another year older, and closer to 30 (!!!).

 I’m still super excited to celebrate, even though I have to keep reminding myself it’s that time of year.
 It just doesn’t feel like it should be here yet, and with that, it definitely doesn’t feel like the celebration has to be over-the-top.
 I’m a Grandma at heart, and that’s definitely not changing as I turn another year older. 😂